 Inexperienced technology writers often have one of three faults:

-- Too technical.
+Too technical.
 By this I mean it does not explain technical aspects clearly enough to non-experts.
-Fix this by keeping jargon to a minimum and explaining tricky ideas in simple terms.
+Fix the problem by keeping jargon to a minimum and explaining tricky ideas in simple terms.
 Don’t worry if this makes your writing longer.

 Pitching your copy at the right level is the hardest part of technology writing.
 Experienced technology writers know no one ever succeeds in this business by overestimating the reader’s intelligence.
 They also know no one succeeds by underestimating readers.